 Part 1 - Service

-The Contractor must provide a quarterly usage statistics report, to the DO, comprising of the number of assets (health promotion or education assets) supplied.
+The Contractor must provide a quarterly usage statistics report to the DO comprising of the number of assets (health promotion or education assets) supplied.
 Reports (in Word/Excel format) are to be emailed and received within 10 working days of the end of each quarter.
 The following quarterly statistics are required:

 Name and details of Asset.